h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 If a home server chooses to implement SRADIUS, it can also choose to also require full FIPS-140 compliance.
 In which case the home server will not support CHAP or MS-CHAP.
 However, it is still possible for a FIPS-140 compliant home server to accept authentication methods which depend on MD4 or MD5, so long as those methods are passed somehow to a secondary server which supports them.

 We note that the decision to support (or not) any authentication method is entirely site local, and is not a requirement of the SRADIUS transport.
-As a transport profile for RADIUS, SRADIUS explicitly does not modify the content or meaning of RADIUS attributes.
+As a transport profile for RADIUS, SRADIUS explicitly does not modify the content or meaning of any RADIUS attribute.

-We also note that any proxies which accept or originate SRADIUS connections are able to proxy CHAP and MS-CHAP without issue.
+We also note that any proxies which accept or originate SRADIUS connections are able to transport CHAP and MS-CHAP without issue.

 Unless otherwise described in this document, all RADIUS requirements apply to SRADIUS.
 That is, SRADIUS is a transport profile for RADIUS.
 It is not a new protocol, and it is not an extension to the RADIUS protocol.
+SRADIUS does not change the RADIUS packet format, attribute format, etc.

 # Terminology